 A: SEO can help you or your business by giving your web pages higher ranking in the search engine results.
 You benefit from a stronger digital presence on the web, which can lead to more traffic, quality leads, and more customers.

-A: SEO is not illegal, but black hat SEO practices such as filling your web pages with keywords that are visible to search engines but not visible to reader can get your site banned or penalized by search engines.
+A: SEO is not illegal, but black hat SEO practices such as filling your web pages with keywords that are visible to search engines but not visible to the reader can get your site banned or penalized by search engines.

-Black hat SEO practices used to work few years back, but Google is quick in identifying these tactics and have come up with new algorithms to kick these practices out.
+Black hat SEO practices used to work a few years back, but Google is quick in identifying these tactics and has come up with new algorithms to kick these practices out.
 So even if you can find a new loophole in Google’s algorithm, you can be sure that it won’t work for long before Google counter it.

 A: No, this is a common SEO myth that many believed.
 Search engines like Google have the primary goal to return the most relevant content for any given search query to help searchers find the best websites.